 Students with an interest and past involvement in ministry and/or social issues through a social justice lens can apply for the Hatzenbuehler Fellowship.
 Social justice may include working toward equality for individuals and groups (e.g., in terms of gender, race or human sexuality) or larger community and world issues (e.g., homelessness, poverty, multi-cultural understanding, religious or ethnic tolerance, environmental or health care concerns).
 Applications received by February 1 will be given priority for funding.
 Use this Word version of the Fellowship Application to record a draft of your answers; applications should be submitted using the online Fellowship Application.
 However, applicants should also contact Dr. Brian Larkins, Director of Fellowships and Undergraduate Research, for a copy of additional questions that must be submitted with this application.

-The Summer Service Fellowship is an intensive, nine-week summer experience that challenges students to engage in significant community projects—either those identified by a community organization or something the participating student develops.
-The fellowship provides academic credit.
+The Summer Service Fellowship is an intensive eight-week summer experience that challenges students to engage in significant community projects—either those identified by a community organization or something the participating student develops.
+The fellowship provides F11 credit.

 The program commitment is 40 hours a week: on average 35 hours per week are devoted to community projects and 5 hours per week are devoted to group programming.
-Fellows are paid $3,492 ($9.70 an hour) and campus housing is provided in one of the campus residence halls.
-Fellows are not required to live at Rhodes and may not hold another job or attend summer school so that participants have time and energy to fully engage in the experience.
+Fellows are paid $3,520 ($11.00 an hour) and campus housing is provided in one of the campus residence halls (note: Fellows are not required to live on campus).
+Fellows may not hold another job or attend summer school so that participants have time and energy to fully engage in the experience.

 The Mike Curb Institute provides real-world musical experiences in Memphis that link to their studies on campus.
 Work in a variety of areas, including audio/video production, PR/Marketing, Research and Preservation, and Community Engagement.